Night at the Museum: Secret of the Tomb: Production

 On January 21, 2010, co-writer Thomas Lennon said to Access Hollywood, "I think it's a really outstanding idea to do Night at the Museum 3, in fact.
 I wonder if someone's not even already working on a script for that.
 I cannot confirm that for a fact, but I cannot deny it for a fact either...
 It might be in the works."
 In an October 2011 interview with The Hollywood Reporter, Stiller confirmed the sequel; however, he said that it was only in the "ideas stage".
 In February 2013 it was announced that the film, directed by Shawn Levy, would be released on December 25, 2014.
 On September 10, 2013, it was announced that shooting would start in February 2014.

 On November 8, 2013, actor Dan Stevens was cast as Lancelot.
 On November 15, 2013, it was announced that Skyler Gisondo would be replacing Jake Cherry in the role of Nicky Daley.
 On December 18, 2013, it was announced that Stiller, Robin Williams, and Ricky Gervais would be returning for the sequel.
 On January 9, 2014, it was announced that Rebel Wilson would play a security guard in the British Museum.
 On January 14, 2014, the film's release date was moved up from December 25, 2014, to December 19, 2014.
 On January 23, 2014, it was announced Ben Kingsley would play an Egyptian Pharaoh at the British Museum.
 Principal photography and production began on January 27, 2014.
 On May 6, 2014, it was announced that the film would be titled Night at the Museum: Secret of the Tomb.
 In May 2014, principal photography ended.
 Shooting took place outside the British Museum in London, England, as well as on a sound stage at the Vancouver Film Studios in Vancouver, British Columbia for scenes taking place inside the museum.
 This film marks the final performances of Robin Williams and Mickey Rooney and is dedicated to their memories.

 Music

 Score

 Alan Silvestri returned to score the final installment of the trilogy.

 Varèse Sarabande released a soundtrack album of the score on January 6, 2015.

 Soundtrack

-Other songs not included on the album but used the film soundtrack:
+Other songs not included on the album but used in the film soundtrack: